ijc8/ijc8.github.io/_posts/2020-04-20-quick-audio-video-python.md

 Tools for working with audio and video abound.
 I often find that these do not perfectly serve my purposes: I know what I want, but existing tools might not support it well or at all.
 It's nice, and sometimes essential, to have the flexibility of a general programming language, which enables you to express what you want precisely using the abstractions of your choosing.

-To that end: here are the quickest ways I know to get audio and video into our out of Python.
+To that end: here are the quickest ways I know to get audio and video into or out of Python.
 Python, while not perfect, is pretty reasonable among dynamic languages, exceedingly convenient, and finally past the era of 2-vs-3.
 Some might not think of it as a language for [DSP](https://en.wikipedia.org/wiki/Digital_signal_processing), but its excellent ecosystem (including [the SciPy squad](https://www.scipy.org/)) and expressiveness make it a very useful tool.

 Future posts may discuss some of the many interesting things to do with audio and video.
 This post is more preliminary: all about getting audio and video samples into Python (say, from files or hardware) and/or out of it and into the world.
 So, here are some brief examples, comprising the possibilities {audio, video} x {files, hardware} x {input, output}.